Frequently Asked Questions (FAQ)

 Specific acoustic frequencies can gently influence the balance system via the inner ear (sacculus) and dampen overreactions.
 Viativity has integrated such a 100Hz generator directly into the app, which you can easily use with your own headphones.

-(Source: Takahashi, K., Kato, M. et al. (2025).
-Nagoya University Graduate School of Medicine.)
+Takahashi, K., Kato, M. et al. (2025).
+Nagoya University Graduate School of Medicine.

-The 4-2-6 paced breathing (inhale for 4 seconds, hold for 2 seconds, exhale for 6 seconds) is a proven method to immediately activate the resting nerve during inner restlessness or emerging panic on a plane.
+The 4-2-6 paced breathing (inhale for 4 seconds, hold for 2 seconds, exhale for 6 seconds) is a proven method to immediately activate the resting nerve during inner restlessness or emerging nervousness on a plane.
 In Viativity, gentle haptic signals guide you blindly through this rhythm.

-Scientific Background: Controlled, slowed breathing stimulates the vagus nerve and increases heart rate variability.
+Why this helps: Controlled, slowed breathing stimulates the vagus nerve and increases heart rate variability.
 This significantly dampens physical arousal, which has proven highly effective for gentle support during restless travel and in stressful situations.

-(Source: Yen Pik Sang et al. (2003); Stromberg et al. (2015); Zaccaro et al. (2018) on anxiety regulation.)
+Yen Pik Sang et al. (2003); Stromberg et al. (2015); Zaccaro et al. (2018) on anxiety regulation.

 Forgot your acupressure band (e.g., Sea-Band)?
 What to do for motion sickness?